mag4no10/arch-linux-guide/README.md

 ```
 # ls /sys/firmware/efi/efivars
 ```
-If the command shows the directory without error, then the system is booted in UEFI mode.
-If the directory does not exist, the system may be booted in BIOS (or CSM) mode.
+If the command shows some directories without any errors, then the system is booted in UEFI mode.
+Otherwise, the system may be booted in BIOS mode.

 ## Connect to the Internet
 Use to see all network interfaces